List of Space Launch System launches: Non-Artemis missions

 In 2012, Skylab II was proposed by an engineer working with NASA's Marshall Space Flight Center.
 It would use the EUS hydrogen tank to build a 21st-century version of Skylab.

-The SLS was proposed as the launch vehicle for the future Large UV Optical Infrared Surveyor (LUVOIR) space telescope, which will have a main segmented mirror between 8 and 16 meters in diameter, making it 300 times more powerful than Hubble Space Telescope.
+SLS was considered as a potential launch vehicle for the proposed Large UV Optical Infrared Surveyor (LUVOIR) space telescope, which will have a main segmented mirror between 8 and 16 meters in diameter, making it 300 times more powerful than Hubble Space Telescope.
 It would be deployed at the Earth-Sun L2 point in 2035.

 Proposals by Bigelow Aerospace, Boeing, Lockheed Martin, Orbital ATK, Sierra Nevada Corporation, Space Systems Loral, and Nanoracks to build the Deep Space Habitat – a spacecraft with a large enough living space for humans to travel to destinations such as Mars, near Earth asteroids, or cislunar space – all envisioned a launch aboard an SLS vehicle.

-The proposed Europa Lander, which had formerly been a part of the Europa Clipper mission, was proposed to be launched aboard an SLS in the mid-2010s.
+The proposed Europa Lander, formerly part of the Europa Clipper mission, was proposed to be launched aboard an SLS in the mid-2010s.
 The joint NASA-ESA Titan Saturn System Mission proposal envisioned the SLS as an option for launch.
-On 10 February 2021, it was announced the program would no longer be considering the SLS.
-Instead, the program would be considering a commercial launch vehicle.
-In July 2021, NASA announced that instead of SLS, a SpaceX Falcon Heavy would be used to launch Europa Clipper.
-In addition to being much less expensive to launch, the shaking caused by the SLS's solid-fuel boosters would have required expensive changes to the Europa Clipper itself.
-The total cost savings was estimated at US$2 billion, but as a result Europa Clipper will take three years longer to reach Jupiter.
+On 10 February 2021, it was announced that Europa Clipper would not launch aboard an SLS.
+In July 2021, NASA booked a SpaceX Falcon Heavy launch for Europa Clipper at a price of $178 million.
+In addition to being much cheaper to launch, the Europa Clipper spacecraft would not need expensive structural modification to handle vibrational loads caused by the SLS's solid rocket boosters.
+The total cost savings was estimated at US$2 billion, but Europa Clipper will need three years longer to reach Jupiter on account of the smaller Falcon Heavy launcher.

 The SLS was proposed by Boeing as a launch vehicle for a Uranus probe concept developed by NASA.
 The rocket would "deliver a small payload into orbit around Uranus and a shallow probe into the planet's atmosphere".
 The mission would study the Uranian atmosphere, magnetic and thermal characteristics, gravitational harmonics, as well as do flybys of Uranian moons.
 In addition, a 2017 study suggested that a single SLS Block 1B launch vehicle could launch two spacecraft, one to each ice giant, with launch dates suggested from 2024 to 2037 followed by a four-year transit time.
 Updated versions of the proposal recommend using a Falcon Heavy instead of SLS.